 There is no cure for the condition, but medications and lifestyle changes can help treat the symptoms and improve quality of life.
 Medications are generally prescribed based on the severity of the disease and often have to be tailored to the individual patient.

-Immune system suppressors will decrease the effect of the entire immune system in an effort to reduce the inflammation that is causing the ulcerative colitis symptoms.
+Immune system suppressors will decrease the effectiveness of the entire immune system in an effort to reduce the inflammation that is causing the ulcerative colitis symptoms.
 They can be prescribed alone or as a combination.